exein-io/pulsar/bpf-common/ProbeTutorial.md

   Just pass it down to `bpf_common::ProgramBuilder::new`.
 - takes a `BpfSender`—the channel where we'll send the generated events.
 It's a trait so that you can use whatever data structure you want for your application: modules can be used inside Pulsar, but can also be used by themself.
-The [probe](../pulsar/examples/probe.rs) example shows how you can use our modules without running the full agent.
+The [probe](../pulsar/bin/probe.rs) binary shows how you can use our modules without running the full agent.
 - returns a `bpf_common::Program`.
 The application will keep sending `EventT` events over the `sender` channel until the program handle is dropped.